dustinpfister/blog_posts/_posts/threejs-buffer-geometry-compute-vertex-normals.md

 ## Conclusion

 The compute vertex normals method will work just fine for most cases as a way to create, or update the normals attribute of a buffer geometry instance.
 However there are some cases in which I might need to manually edit these values also, so I can not just call this method and be done with it all the time.

+The general though process that I have when making a geometry is that first I need to just work out the positions attribute, then I need to get the normals attribute working as it should.
+However there is then the question of what the next step is after the positions and normals attribute are looking good.
+With that said I would say that the next thing I would want to figure out would be the [uv attribute](/2021/06/09/threejs-buffer-geometry-attributes-uv/) which is important when it comes to working out what the offsets of textures should be.
+There are some additional things after that as well though such as what the deal should be when it comes to [groups, and material index values](/2018/05/14/threejs-mesh-material-index/) when using an array of materials to skin a mesh object rather than juts one.